mlcommons/ck/docs/getting-started.md

 and search for matching tags `python,app,image-classification,onnx` in all `_cm.yaml` or `_cm.json` files in a `script` sub-directory of all repositories.

-In our case, it will find 1 match in the [`cm-mlops/script/app-image-classification-onnx-py/_cm.yaml`](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/app-image-classification-onnx-py/_cm.yaml).
+In our case, CM will find 1 match in the [`cm-mlops/script/app-image-classification-onnx-py/_cm.yaml`](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/app-image-classification-onnx-py/_cm.yaml).

+This file tells CM how to prepare environment variables, paths and command lines to run a native script or tool on any platform.

+####